IBM/knative-eventing-java-app/README.md

 To run an application in Docker, use the Docker file named `Dockerfile`.
 If you do not want to install Maven locally, you can use `Dockerfile-tools` to build a container with Maven installed.

+You can also verify the state of your locally running application using the Selenium UI test script included in the `scripts` directory.

 #### IBM Cloud Developer Tools

 Install [IBM Cloud Developer Tools](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started) on your machine by running the following command: